 People are willing to try anything to stand out nowadays, but baking cupcakes probably shouldn’t be one of your strategies.
 Over at Brazen Careerist today, I talk about the pros and cons of using gimmicks in the job-search, and how you can really separate yourself from the crowd.
 Read it here.

 Preparing job-search materials is often difficult and time-consuming, and the process doesn’t stop once you’ve scored an interview.
 To make the best possible impression, follow the four steps I’ve shared over on US News and World Report today to prepare for the conversation and show you’re the best candidate for the job.

 The emails I get most often are from recent college grads who are depressed about their job prospects.
 I always give them the same advice, and I’ve included some of those steps in my latest post on U.S. News and World Report today.
 You can read it here and then let me know what strategies you’ve used to successfully kick-start your career.

 Finding your career purpose is tough.
 If you come up empty after journaling, quizzes and vision boards, it may be time to take real action.
 Over at US News and World Report today, I talk about the three steps you can take to gain immediate clarity around discovering your dream job.

 When you’re laid off, is there anything worse than the feeling that nothing is in your control anymore?
 Over at U.S. News and World Report today (hey, I write a weekly column there now!), I talk about the five actions you can take to help you regain control, move on with your life and find a new job.
-Just in case you were thinking of climbing back into your bed permanently.
-Read it here.

 Student debt is being compared to the housing crisis.
 Catastrophe?
 Imminent.
 We’re thrusting our kids into vast amounts of financial turmoil, and for what?
 Disaster.
 And while that may be true (education does need a transformation), debt is not the main issue on a young person’s mind.